 Osteoporosis is a condition of the bones.
 With osteoporosis, bones become thinner, very weak and can break easily.
 A broken bone can have a severe impact on your life - it can cause a lot of pain and disability.
 It can make it harder to do daily tasks on your own, such as walking.
-It can also mean time away from work in hospital.
 Broken bones, because of osteoporosis, are common in the wrist, spine and hip.

 Bone is constantly changing; the body removes old bone and new bone is added.
 Oestrogen plays an important role in building new bone.
 The decline in oestrogen levels, after the menopause, leaves many post-menopausal women at risk of developing osteoporosis.

 Some women are more at risk of developing osteoporosis than others.
 Risk factors, include:

 - A broken bone while at adult age

 - Surgery to remove both ovaries before natural menopause

 - Using certain medicines, such as glucocorticoids or some anticonvulsants, for long periods of time

 - Being thin or having a small body frame